Mount Bushwalker carpark

 Year round.
 The trail gets very wet after periods of rain.
 The best time to go is when it has been dry for a while.
 Springtime also has the best wildflowers although you will see something interesting at anytime of the year

+This was one of the many trails impacted by the fires of 2019-20 so the images shown in this review are likely to be different to reality, particularly at the summit highpoint.
 The first time I did this walk was after a three week period of heavy rain.
 I had only just done the Overland Track in Tasmania about a month before and the trail conditions on this day reminded me of that trail with lots of boardwalks, mud and tree roots.
 The trail is rated with a difficulty of 4 which seems high given that it is not particularly long or steep however if the trail is wet you need the ability to pick your way though wet muddy tracks and to be able to maintain your footing.
 Unlike the Overland Track the boardwalks don’t have wire on them to provide a textured surface so the boards tend to be very slippery if they are wet.
 The mud can also be deep if you step off the artificial surfaces.
 Those were the negatives.

 There are however lots of positives.
 The trail is relatively easy to follow – if you do take the wrong turn it soon becomes clear you have gone off trail.
 It took me a while to work out that there are yellow paint marks on the rocks to highlight the way but this is not actually identified on any signage so you need to work it out for yourself.
 The trail incline is very gradual from the carpark to the peak going across natural trail, boardwalks and varying types of wooden ‘stepping stones’.
 You will also walk across sections of natural rock.